Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: The DQF approach

 \subsection{The case ${\mathbf d\;}{\boldsymbol =\;} {\mathbf 1}$}

-As said above, one of the advantages of DQF approach is to provide a methodology for the visual exploration of geometric structure in data (including outliers, clusters, etc.) in any dimension, and even for non-Euclidean data via the kernel-trick.
-It turns out, however, that insight can be gained by studying the one-dimensional case, which also has the benefit of providing a gentle introduction to the DQF approach.
+As said above, one of the advantages of the DQF approach is to provide a methodology for the visual exploration of geometric structure in data (including outliers, clusters, etc.) in any dimension, and even for non-Euclidean data via the kernel-trick.
+It turns out, however, that important insight can be gained by studying the DQF in dimension one, which also has the benefit of providing a gentle introduction to the DQF approach.

 We first introduce the so-called depth functions.
 For $d=1$, the random subsets (cones) considered by the DQF approach are simply half-infinite intervals induced by a random split point $S$.
-Given a point $x \in \R$ and a realization $s$ of $S$, define
+For a probability measure $F$, we use the shorthand $F(x) = F((-\infty, x]), x \in \R$ to denote the distribution function.
+Given a point $x \in \R$, and a realization $s$ of $S$, define

-where we notice, for instance when $s\ge x$, $d_x(s)$ is the Tukey depth of $x$ with respect to (the generally improper) $F$ restricted to $(-\infty,s]$.
-Similarly, $d_x(s)$ also is the Tukey depth of $x$ in case $s < x,$ but this time for $F$ restricted to $[s,\infty).$ So, while the notion of centrality used by the DQF approach is Tukey's (1975) data depth (TD), it is with respect to an improper distribution, as we don't rescale the mass on the subset.
+where we notice, for instance when $s\ge x$, $d_x(s)$ is the Tukey depth of $x$ with respect to $F$ restricted to $(-\infty,s]$.
+Similarly, $d_x(s)$ also is the Tukey depth of $x$ in case $s < x,$ but this time for $F$ restricted to $[s,\infty).$ So, while the notion of centrality used by the DQF approach is Tukey's (1975) data depth, it is with respect to an improper distribution, as we don't rescale the mass on the subset.

-Clearly, $d_x(s)$ is non-decreasing when $s$ moves away from $x$ in either direction, and the values on the boundaries ($s = 0,1$ if we assume the support is contained within the unit interval) are both equal to the global Tukey depth of $x$ with respect to $F$, which is $\TD(x) = \min(F(x), 1 - F(x)).$ Figure \ref{fig:d_s} shows functions $d_x(s)$ for a variety of $x$ values on a grid with $F$ a symmetric density comprised of two isosceles triangles.
+Clearly, $d_x(s)$ is non-decreasing when $s$ moves away from $x$ in either direction, and the values for $s$ on the boundaries of the support of $F$ (which could be $\pm \infty$) are both equal to the global Tukey depth ${\rm TD}(x,F)$.
+Figure \ref{fig:d_s} shows functions $d_x(s)$ for a variety of $x$ values on a grid with $F$ admitting a symmetric density on $[0,1]$ comprised of two isosceles triangles.

-A random split-point $S$ now induces a distribution on the ``depths'' of $x$, and the quantile function corresponding to this distribution is then the object of interest: The DQF, $q_x(\delta)$, corresponding to $x$ is now defined as the quantile function of the distribution of $d_x(S),$ i.e.